denten-books/plain-text/aknowledge.md

 of the book's chapters, involving Stefan Andriopoulos, Noam Elcott, Brian Larkin, Reinhold Martin, Rosalind C. Morris, and Felicity Scott, among others.
-Columbia University Summer Grant Program in the Humanities and the Lenfest Junior Faculty Development Grant provided support in the concluding stages of manuscript preparation.
+Columbia University Summer Grant Program in the Humanities and the Lenfest Junior Faculty Development Grant supported the concluding stages of manuscript preparation.
 Weekly meetings with members of the Experimental Methods Group---Alex Gil, Susanna Allés Torrent, Grant Wythoff, and others---grounded my thought in practice, among many inspiring projects.

 Manan Ahmed and Durba Mitra, both members of our co-presence writing group, deserve a special mention and my heartfelt gratitude.
 The last year-and-a-half